shadowspawn/forest-arborist/README.md

 Another Repository Manager

 Provide convenient management of a working group of repositories.
 Support a mixture of git and Mercurial repositories.
 Inspired by Mercurial subrepositories and hgh.
+The master and its dependencies are peers, not nested.

 Use a dependencies file in the nominal master repo and a marker file in the root of the working group.
 Allow commands to be run from anywhere in the working group, by searching up for the marker file.

+Currently running repo commands in parallel, but means do not see progress...
+See how it goes!

 ## Dependencies File Format (arm.json)